Ssshhhh...Koi Hai: Recurring

+Episodes

 Accolades

 Roy Baretto won the Indian Telly Award for Best TV Show Packaging in 2002 and 2003, while Hiroo Keswani won for Videography (Best TV Cameraman – Fiction) in 2004.
 Cinevistaas Limited won the Indian Telly Jury Award for Best Special/Visual Effects for television in 2002 and 2003, and Contiloe Entertainment was nominated in 2009.

 Cinevistaas Limited also won the Indian Television Academy Award for Best Visual Effects in 2001, while Contiloe Entertainment won for Best Thriller / Horror Serial in 2007 and for Best Thriller Programme in 2008 and 2009.

 Spin-off

 Vikraal Aur Gabraal

 A spin-off series Vikraal Aur Gabraal ran from 27 July 2003 to 23 May 2004 on Star Plus.
 The series centers around Vikraal, a ghost hunter teaching his apprentice "Gabroo", who is passionate and ambitious to become a ghost hunter himself going by the name of Gabraal.
 The spin-off series had a common plot wherein it solved the mystery and captured the ghost at the end of Ssshhhh...
 Koi Hai.
 Later, Vikraal asks Gabroo a coin to finish off the story with his action hunt by capturing the ghost of the story.
 Hence Gabroo learns to capture ghosts.

 The series starred KK Goswami and Mamik Singh, who was replaced by Salil Ankola, Jiten Lalwani, Neha Devi Singh in later episodes, according to the storyline change and introduction of the series Ssshhhh...
 Koi Hai – Trikaal.